 Part 3: Complete one Retrospective Session during Spring quarter

 This relational and interactive session will give students the chance to reflect and make meaning of their IPE experiences.
 Students will be provided tools and other resources to continue this aspect of their professional identity development and skill set throughout their training and entry into practice.

-The same session will be offered five times during Spring quarter.
-All sessions will be held in person in the new Health Sciences Education Building, on Wednesdays from 4:30pm-6pm.
+The same session will be offered six times during Spring quarter.
+All sessions will be held in person in the new Health Sciences Education.

 Questions about the IPE Core Curriculum?
 Contact Tracy Brazg: email@example.com